 No wild forms of ahipa are known and evidence exists for human use in the Andes for at least 2,000 years (NRC 1989).
 These facts suggest that ahipa may be one of the older Andean crops, or perhaps that the wild plant was never widely distributed.

-The greatest degree of diversity is found in Bolivia, which is probably its region of origin (Sorensen 1996).
+According to Sorensen (1996), the greatest degree of diversity is found in Bolivia, which is probably its region of origin.
 A few varieties are found also in Argentina, although they may be critically endangered and perhaps even absent from cultivation by now.
-In the Andes today, what little ahipa is produced is for home consumption; there is no commercial ahipa crop (Sorenson 1996).
+In the Andes today, what little ahipa is produced is for home consumption; there is no commercial ahipa crop.

 In 1985, the Yam Bean Project collected, distributed, and studied the several Pachyrhizus species.
 Much of the available information about ahipa was produced as part of that project.
 Unfortunately, as is so often the case, the project ended and it appears that little of the material is still grown now, thirty years later.